leonardo-tx/Byces.Calculator/README.md

 ## Feedback and Bugs

-Feel free to send suggestions and problems on the Issues tab on Github, thanks to those who read this far! :D
+Feel free to send suggestions and problems, thanks to those who read this far! :D